eBay/nice-modal-react/README.md

 ```

 ## Create Your Modal Component
 With NiceModal you can create a separate modal component easily.
-It's just the same as you create a normal component but wrap it with high order compponent by `NiceModal.create`.
-For example, below code shows how to create a dialog with [Ant.Design](https://ant.design):
+It's just the same as creating a normal component but wrapping it with high order component by `NiceModal.create`.
+For example, the below code shows how to create a dialog with [Ant.Design](https://ant.design):

 ```jsx
 import { Modal } from 'antd';